MdSaifAli063/Calculator-App/README.md

 ---

-## FAQ
+## ❓ FAQ

-- Why `details/summary`?
+- ❔ Why `details/summary`?
-  - Native semantics, built-in keyboard support, and screen-reader familiarity.
+  - ✅ Native semantics, keyboard support, screen-reader familiarity
-- Can I persist history?
+- 💾 Can I persist history?
-  - Yes — connect `#history-list` to `localStorage` in `index.js`.
+  - Yes — connect `#history-list` to `localStorage` in `index.js`
-- How do I change accent color?
+- 🎨 How do I change accent color?
-  - Edit `--accent`, `--accent-600`, and `--accent-700` in `index.css` (and matching values in `html.dark`).
+  - Edit `--accent`, `--accent-600`, `--accent-700` in `index.css`
-- Does it support keyboard input?
+- ⌨️ Does it support keyboard input?
-  - Yes — digits, operators, `Enter`, `Backspace`, and `Clear` are mapped.
+  - Yes — digits, operators, `Enter`, `Backspace`, `Clear`

+---

-## Contributing
+## 🤝 Contributing

-1. Fork the repo
+1. 🍴 Fork the repo
-2. Create a feature branch
+2. 🌿 Create a feature branch
-3. Commit with clear messages
+3. 💬 Commit with clear messages
-4. Open a PR
+4. 📬 Open a PR

-Keep UI changes consistent with the design tokens and accessibility standards.
-If adding features, update this README and include a brief test plan.
+✅ Keep UI changes consistent with design tokens and accessibility
+📝 Update README and include a brief test plan for new features

+---

 ## License